 Such actions are not conducive to the life of faith we are called to live as disciples of Christ.

-At its foundation, faith is seeing beyond and thinking above our what is, considering, instead, what God says, over us and over our realities.
-It's keeping an intentional focus, come what may, on what we know to be our wise Creator's mindset.
+At its foundation, faith is seeing beyond and thinking above our what is, choosing to believe instead what God has declared over our life and our realities.
+It's keeping an intentional focus, come what may, on our wise Creator's mindset.
 Even if our flesh feels otherwise.

 When you and I practice doing this, the often-bombarding daily temptations to follow our fleshly compulsions will just not get the best of us.

 It's impossible to rightly see our realities and rightly think our thoughts, apart from knowing what God says.
-We cannot view rightly and process rightly, apart from understanding God's Word.
+We cannot view rightly and process rightly, apart from regular intake and meditation upon God's Word.

-We simply cannot recognize earthly lies, apart from heavenly Truth.
+We simply cannot recognize earthly lies without knowing heavenly Truth.

-And, if we don't see and think and recognize rightly, then we will not speak and act rightly.
+And if we do not consistently see and think and recognize rightly, then we will not consistently speak and do rightly.

-This is why, as a disciple of Christ, it's crucial we remain in constant fellowship with the Spirit of Jesus, through daily ingestion of the Word and continual, honest conversation with our Heavenly Father.
+This is why as a disciple of Christ, it's absolutely crucial that we remain in constant fellowship with the indwelling Spirit of Jesus, through daily ingestion of the Word and authentic conversation with our Heavenly Father.